 Why do some people get fungal infections under their nails while others appear resistant?

 As far as we know, the dermatological community does not have a good answer.
-We suspect there is an immune component, because people tend to be more susceptible as they age and their immune systems seem less capable of fighting off the invasion.
+We suspect there is an immune component, because people tend to be more susceptible as they age.
+Presumably, their immune systems are less capable of fighting off the invasion.

 Why do some people get quick relief with a particular home remedy (like Vicks VapoRub) and others see no benefit even after several months of diligent application?